How many handle types exist in table tennis? And what are the best type and the advantages of each type? Here is my answer.

 - Or “How to choose the blade handle Type?”

-Read more: Top 10 professional blade right now.
+Read more: Top 10 professional blades right now.

 Choose the right handle is important

-Choosing the right Table tennis grip is crucial for your.
+Choosing the right Table tennis grip is crucial for your table tennis racket.
 Each type of grip will fit the blade handle.

 It’s very important!
-There are.
+There are 6 types of handles.
 Choose the right one that fits your playing style.
 Handle size is very important.
-It’s the place where you to apply the right pressure (place the thumbs on the neck of the blade).
+It’s the place where you put your finger to apply the right pressure (place the thumbs on the neck of the blade).

 You should choose flared, anatomic and straight handle.